Alessio-Traficante/hyper-py/README.md

 - Open the project folder in VS Code.
 - Make sure the Python extension is installed.
 - Press Ctrl+Shift+P (or Cmd+Shift+P on macOS) and run Python: Select Interpreter.
-- Choose the environment (or another where the dependencies are installed).
+- If you have set up an environment, choose the one  where the dependencies are installed.

 ### 2. Run and debug the code